Chandana047/Airlines-seat-reservation-boarding-pass-issuance-and-aircraft-boarding/README.md

 ## ❓ How to start?
 Refer [This](https://github.com/Chandana047/Blood-Bank-Management-System/blob/main/README.md#question-how-to-start)
+Make sure that database created is named as 'airliness'(the same name as the .sql file in sql folder).

 ## :information_source: The file named:
 1. 'css' contains the files for the front end pages style.